Parental Absence and Family Support – Useful Resources

-- Other locations: For those who live away from baseport areas, you can also book your children onto any of Kings Camp’s 55 nationwide non-military locations – click here for a list of venue.
-When making the booking, please mention that you a RN/RM family in order to recieve the discount.
+- Other locations: For those who live away from baseport areas, you can also book your children onto any of Kings Camp’s 55 nationwide non-military locations – click for a list of venues.
+When making the booking, please mention that you a RN/RM family in order to receive the discount.

 15 - 17 years olds

 Rookie Academy is a sports leadership programme where participants will learn how to coach and be a young leader through practical, hands-on activities.
 This qualification can be added to their CV and included in any future application where part of the assessment is on practical leadership skills.